 Get access to the best Big Bash League match tips, predictions and outright tournament betting from one of the most entertaining T20 competitions in the world featuring the biggest stars of the game.
 From tournament winner to top run scorer and from player of the tournament to top wicket-taker, you can access the best previews as well as the latest bookmaker specials and sign-up offers from a selection of the best bookmakers in the world.

-Cricket Bet India will have the best predictions for every BBL match, including match betting, top run scorer and wicket-taker, highest partnership and whether a century will be scored in the match.
+Cricket Bet India will have the best predictions and Big Bash League betting tips for every match, including match betting, top run scorer and wicket-taker, highest partnership and whether a century will be scored in the match.

 Played from December to February each year, the tournament is broken up into two phases, a round-robin format where each team plays each other home and away before the top five break away to compete in the BBL Finals Series: